bytefish/bytefish.de/blog/hibernate_envers_versioning_and_auditing.md

 [Hibernate Envers]: http://hibernate.org/orm/envers/)

-In this post I will show you how to provide Database Versioning and Auditing with [Hibernate Envers].
+In this post I will show you how to provide Versioning and Auditing with [Hibernate Envers].

 It was quite hard to get everything right with [Hibernate Envers], so I am sharing a sample application at: